4nordically/Pexter/README.md

 # 🔹 Python Macro Paster with Optional Discord Logging

 A simple Python macro tool that pastes predefined text when certain keys are pressed.
 Optionally logs every macro trigger to a Discord webhook.

-This is the information about our Latest release.
+This is the information about **release v1.1.0**

 ---